mrahim/playground/README.md

 =====

 This is my playground !
-Just some basic scripts for python and for SPM
+It contains basic scripts for python using numpy, scipy, scikit-learn, nipy ...
+And also scripts for SPM (preprocessing, 1st level analysis)